 6 workshops were carried out, three in each municipality, integrated between 5 and 6 communities in each of these.
 They were given by instructors from the Fire Department on search and rescue of people in the rural context.
 The workouts in each of the workshops involved the use of local materials that were complemented by the basic equipment for search and rescue provided to the CODELs by the project.

 The contents of the workshops include among others, rescue techniques, immobilization, interim mechanisms of rescue and relocation of affected, use of rescue equipment.
-Moreover, illustrated material was given out to participants, and to the CODEL they were given basic search and rescue equipment, previously identuified by COPECO in consultation with the Fire Department.
+Moreover, illustrated material was given out to participants, and to the CODEL they were given basic search and rescue equipment, previously identified by COPECO in consultation with the Fire Department.

-Damage Assessment and Needs análisis
+Damage Assessment and Needs analysis

-FSAR Technical staff developed ths damage assessment and need analisis following guidelines, instruments and procedures established by COPECO.
+FSAR Technical staff developed the damage assessment and need analysis following guidelines, instruments and procedures established by COPECO.
 The number of EDAN workshops, as well as the dynamic of the organization and development of each one of these, was similar to those of the workshops for first aid and Search and Rescue.
 A Procedure and Functions Manual was given to each one of the EDAN Commissions, as well as the EDAN formats for 48 and 72 hours.

-As a complement on the theric information given to the participants, practical field excercises were done, according to the context, threat occurance and local vulnerability.
+As a complement on the theric information given to the participants, practical field exercises were done, according to the context, threat occurrence and local vulnerability.

 Communication and Monitoring

-6 workshops were given, 3 in Marale and 3 in Yorito and were given by FSAR’s technical personal, including among others, Management of communication equipment, mounting and reading of scale gauges, maintenance and reading of gauges, processing, handling and reading of tensometers.
+6 workshops were given, 3 in Marale and 3 in Yorito, by FSAR’s technical personnel, including among others, Management of communication equipment, mounting and reading of scale gauges, maintenance and reading of gauges, processing, handling and reading of tensometers.
 Each of the Commission in which radio equipment was installed in the community, was provided with operation and maintenance of communication equipment manuals, as well as, guidelines for the receipt and transmission of information, both drafted by COPECO.

 Education

-5 workshops were given on The Community and Disasters, 2 in marale and 3 in Yorito.
-In both cases, members of the Education Comision of each community were present, as well as the municipal Education authorities.
+5 workshops were given on the Community and Disasters, 2 in Marale and 3 in Yorito.
+In both cases, members of the Education Commission of each community were present, as well as the municipal education authorities.

 Logistics

-2 workshops were given, one in Marale and one y in Yorito.
-The contents in this case, were directed to identify the elements that facilitate the coordination of the Comissions assignments and the functioning of the COE.
+2 workshops were given, one in Marale and one in Yorito.
+The contents in this case, were directed to identify the elements that facilitate the coordination of the Commissions assignments and the functioning of the COE.

 Systematisation, printing and distribution of 38 community and 2 municipal contingency plans.